pudly/schmopera-hugo/content/articles/on-deck-this-weekend.md

 Brand-new live-streaming platform [Valhalla Media](https://www.valhallamedia.live/) is set to launch with two back-to-back concert events, both broadcast from Chicago's Studebaker Theater.
 On **June 26, 7:30pm CDT**, [baritone Will Liverman and pianist Paul Sanchez](http://bit.ly/Valhalla-Liverman-Sanchez) offer a live recital of works by African American composers, including a world premiere by [Shawn Okpebholo](http://www.shawnokpebholo.com/).
 And on **June 27, 8pm CDT**, you can catch a concert performance of [Humperdinck's _Hansel and Gretel_](http://bit.ly/Valhalla-Hansel-Gretel), starring mezzo Emily Fons and soprano Emily Pogorelc in the title roles.

 These concerts are designed to conform to CDC health guidelines, including pre-performance health screenings, partitions separating singers and accompanying musicians, and the wearing of masks where possible.
+This is an exciting step forward in the production of live, high-quality performing arts broadcasts, and hopefully these debut shows will be the start of something big.

 Both events are presented live, with a pay-what-you-can-model.
 The suggested price is $14.99.
 Registration is required for each event ([Liverman/Sanchez recital](http://bit.ly/Valhalla-Liverman-Sanchez), and [_Hansel and Gretel_](http://bit.ly/Valhalla-Hansel-Gretel)), and advance purchase is available via [Valhalla Media's website](https://www.valhallamedia.live/).

-* New live-streaming platform Valhalla Media Live
-* Debut live broadcasts on June 26 and 27: baritone Will Liverman and pianist Paul Sanchez offer a recital of works by African American composers, including the world premiere by Shawn Okpebholo, June 26, 7:30pm CT, and a concert performance of Humperdinck's _Hansel and Gretel_, starring mezzo Emily Fons and soprano Emily Pogorelc in the title roles
-* these concert events will conform to CDC health guidelines, including pre-performance health screenings, partitions separating singers and accompanying musicians, and the wearing of masks where possible
-* both performances happen at Chicago's Studebaker Theater, and are presented with a pay-what-you-can model.
-Suggested price is $14.99.
-* Registration required to tune in: [http://bit.ly/Valhalla-Liverman-Sanchez](http://bit.ly/Valhalla-Liverman-Sanchez "http://bit.ly/Valhalla-Liverman-Sanchez") and [http://bit.ly/Valhalla-Hansel-Gretel](http://bit.ly/Valhalla-Hansel-Gretel "http://bit.ly/Valhalla-Hansel-Gretel"), and advance purchase of tickets is available here: [https://www.valhallamedia.live/](https://www.valhallamedia.live/ "https://www.valhallamedia.live/")
-* it's a major step forward in the production of new content under pandemic restrictions - high quality and live

 * New Opera West presents the premiere of its new virtual "trash micro-opera", _Having Guests for Dinner_, June 27, 5pm PT.
 * The event takes place on YouTube; it's free, with an RSVP required: [https://www.eventbrite.com/e/having-guests-for-dinner-opera-premiere-tickets-](https://www.eventbrite.com/e/having-guests-for-dinner-opera-premiere-tickets- "https://www.eventbrite.com/e/having-guests-for-dinner-opera-premiere-tickets-")